Money, Money, Money: Injection Costs

-The more the diagnosis has become part of my life, the more I’ve wondered about the cost of AMD for me, for others and, for our larger society.
+The more the diagnosis has become part of my life, the more I’ve wondered about the cost of eye injections and macular degeneration for me, for others, and, for our larger society.

-The answers I got were almost as fuzzy as the vision in my not-good eye.
+The answers I got were almost as fuzzy as the vision in my not-so-good eye.

 Here is what I have learned:

-- There are three commonly used injectables: Lucentis (ranibizumab); Avastin (bevacizumab); and Eyelea (aflilibercept).
+- There are 8 commonly used injectables: Lucentis (ranibizumab), Avastin (bevacizumab), Eyelea (aflilibercept), Beovu (Brolucizumab-dbll), Vabysmo (Faricimab-svoa), Byoovis (Ranibizumab-nuna), Susvimo (Ranibizumab), and Cimerli (Ranibizumab-eqrn).
 Each works in a different way to inhibit the blood vessel growth that is one factor in the development of “wet” AMD.

 - Your RS (retinal specialist) chooses one over the other two because they believe it to be the most effective for your condition.